1. Definitions and Interpretation

 “Results” means the marks and outcomes of the exams and qualifications of the Awarding Bodies.

-“Scheme” means the admissions system for a particular category of Courses and/or Course providers.
+“Scheme” means the undergraduate admissions system for a particular category of Courses and/or Course providers.

-“Suspension” means the temporary or permanent block placed by UCAS on some or all of the Services the Customer normally uses and “Suspend” shall be construed accordingly.
+“Suspension” means the temporary or permanent block placed by UCAS on some or all of the Services and “Suspend” shall be construed accordingly.

-“Third Party Vendor” means any third party provider which is engaged by the Customer to support the Customer in order for the Customer to receive the Services from UCAS.
+“Third Party Vendor” means any third party provider which is engaged by the Customer or any Group Company to support the Customer or Group Company in order for the Customer or Group Company to receive the Services from UCAS.

 “UCAS Materials” means all documents, UCAS Software, UCAS Content, products, services, data, text and images and any other materials or equipment supplied by or developed by UCAS in relation to the Services.